tomster12/construct/Obsidian/Development.md

 - [ ] Clip through the floor on detachment of core

-- [ ] Movement hop not correctly calculating isGrounded
+- [x] Movement hop not correctly calculating isGrounded

+- [ ] Can highlight core while attaching

 ---